dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/RestoreTable.md

 <div class="TopicContent" data-swiftype-index="true" markdown="1">
 # SYSCS_UTIL.SYSCS_RESTORE_TABLE

-The `SYSCS_UTIL.SYSCS_RESTORE_TABLE` system procedure restores a table that was previously backed up with the [`SYSCS_UTIL.SYSCS_BACKUP_TABLE`](sqlref_sysprocs_backuptable.html) procedure.
+The `SYSCS_UTIL.SYSCS_RESTORE_TABLE` system procedure restores a table that was previously backed up with the &nbsp;&nbsp; [`SYSCS_UTIL.SYSCS_BACKUP_TABLE`](sqlref_sysprocs_backuptable.html) procedure.
 You can restore the table to another table on the same cluster, or on a different cluster.
+Note that:

-Note that the table to which you are restoring must already exist in the database.
+* The table to which you are restoring must already exist in the database.
+* The source and destination tables must have the same DDL, including the same primary keys and unique constraints.
+* The source and destinatoin tables must have the same indexes.

 {% include splice_snippets/enterpriseonly_note.md %}